Middle East and North African Studies Learning Outcomes

 The Middle East and North African Studies Minor (“MENA”)

 The minor in Middle East and North African (“MENA”) Studies is an interdivisional program examining the history, politics, religion, culture, and economics of the region.
 Through this minor, students will gain an in-depth understanding of the MENA region and the contexts through which we understand it.
-One of these courses must be at or above the 300 level, and students must have at least a 2.0 GPA in the minor.
+In order to provide students a comparative view of the region through multiple disciplines, the required coursework must be distributed among religious, language, cultural, and social science approaches.
+Two of these courses must be at or above the 300 level, and students must have at least a 2.0 GPA in the minor.
 Students petitioning to include classes not listed below must provide a course syllabus.
-The minor requires a minimum of 24 semester credit hours, and no more than 12 credits of foreign language study may be included in the 24-credit minimum.
+The minor requires a minimum of 24 semester credit hours, and no more than 8 credits of foreign language study may be included in the 24-credit minimum.

 Because this minor is interdivisional, students may complete any major to satisfy the college requirement that the major and minor be in different divisions.